See what's going on in our penguin enclosure with our webcam. Please wait a few moments for the webcam stream to load.

 Want to get closer?
 Check out our Penguin Island Encounters page to find out how you could meet and feed our colony Humboldt Penguins face to face!

 Please be patient while the webcams load.
+If viewing on a mobile you may need to rotate your screen.

 In the wild, penguins are found almost entirely in the southern hemisphere.
 They live in large colonies, and spend as much as three quarters of their time in the water.